TIBCOSoftware/dovetail-contrib/hyperledger-fabric/development.md

 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/marble
 make create
 make deploy
-make package
+make metadata
 ```
-Note that if `make package` failed due to missing the `fabric-tools` executable, you can rebuild the tool as follows:
+Note that if `make metadata` failed due to missing the `fabric-tools` executable, you can rebuild the tool as follows:
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric-tools
 go install
 ```
-If the command `fabric-tools package` failed with the following error:
+If the `fabric-tools` command failed with the following error:
 ```
 panic: /debug/requests is already registered.
 You may have two independent copies of golang.org/x/net/trace in your binary, trying to maintain separate state.
 This may involve a vendored copy of golang.org/x/net/trace.